A concise report of the development of the flora

 called Rhynie chert.

 About 400 million years ago there was a kind of Yellowstone Park near the place where Rhynie is now situated (click on the photo on the left).
 There were erupting vulcanos and geysers belching boiling water, saturated with silicium.
 That is how a complete silicified marsh came into existence with exceptionally well preserved plants, even showing their cell structure.
 Many animals have also been found in the chert.
-The photo on the right shows a stem of the plant Rhynia (1.3 mm in diameter).
+The photo on the right shows stems of the plant Rhynia (1 mm in diameter).
 Click here for a more extensive description of the Rhynie chert.

 |During the Middle Devonian the plants became taller and little trees